 Triaz Group, a mailorder company producing fashion brands Waschbär, Minibär, Vivanda and Pranahaus joined FWF on 1 September 2011.

-Triaz has shown advanced results on performance indicators and has made exceptional progress.
-Triaz has monitored 96% of its own production locations, which meets FWF requirements – 80% for members in their 3rd+ year of membership.
+In 2017 Triaz has shown advanced results on performance indicators and has made exceptional progress.
+Triaz has monitored 98% of is own production and with a benchmarking score of 78 has been awarded the ‘Leader’ category again.

 In the past year Triaz has made strong progress in its due diligence efforts and supplier evaluation system.
 Due to the creation of a Supplier Management Project team, a documented process for due diligence in sourcing, including a consistent on-boarding process for new suppliers, has been developed.
 This system evaluates suppliers across various categories, but the sustainability components are extremely thorough and have veto over all other departments.

 Additionally, Triaz has developed and conducts an annual Supplier Evaluation of all suppliers, with which it rates the suppliers’ progress on social compliance issues as a key element.
 This is communicated openly with the suppliers and a joint action plan is developed on how to improve.